Define the function f(t) = exp(-pi * t^2)

 The function tfquad

-below implements the quadrature method of rectangles à gauche to compute the Fourier transform of a function f
+below implements the left rectangle quadrature method to compute the Fourier transform of a function f

 at a given frequency nu